alexlulorr/super_portal/README.md

 ## Overview
 It's always been your dream to build your own real estate portal.
-You lucky strike a deal with EasyBroker and they offer you to finance the project.
+You lucky strike a deal with EasyBroker and they offer you to finance your project.
 You want to impress them with your fancy design you've been working on for months, but first you need to build a sneak peek.